|

 will open.
 At this site we experience Hieroglyphics for the first time,

-moment.
+and I get to lie down in the Pharos coffin for a Kodak moment.
 We explore and then check our water stock, we are in the desert

 and water is low.
 Our guide has gone to a nearby village to feed our horses.